 In accordance with the Juries Act 1957 section 34E, a person may seek a permanent exemption from jury service if that person is permanently incapable of serving effectively as a juror because of a medical condition, physical disability or mental impairment.

-A registered health professional must provide written confirmation you are ‘permanently incapable of doing jury service’ and you will submit this medical certificate with your application for excusal.
-The Jury Permanent Exemption Information Sheet (PDF, 475KB) will provide your health professional a guide of what is required.
+A registered health professional must provide written confirmation the person is ‘permanently incapable of doing jury service’.
+This medical certificate is submitted with the application for excusal.
+The Jury Permanent Exemption Information Sheet (PDF, 475KB) provides the health professional a guide of what is required.

 Applying for Excusal

-Apply well in advance and allow up to 7 business days for the summoning officer to assess and respond prior to your summons attendance date.
+An application for excusal should be applied for well in advance.
+Allow up to 7 business days for the summoning officer to assess and respond to the application prior to the summons attendance date.

-The quickest way to apply is online by logging into the Jury WA Portal using the summons number located on your Jury Summons and your date of birth.
+The quickest way to apply is online by logging onto the Jury WA Portal using the summons number located on the Jury Summons and your date of birth.

-Alternatively complete the Application for Excusal included with your Jury Summons information package and follow the submission options for email, post or delivery in person.
+Alternatively complete the Application for Excusal included with the Jury Summons information package and follow the submission options for email, post or delivery in person.

-Please note – unless you have received confirmation your excusal has been granted you will be expected to attend as summoned.
+Unless confirmation the excusal has been granted has been received, the person is expected to attend as summoned.